How to Generate a Semantic Model in Precog

 1. Open Your Workspace

-Option A: When Creating a New Source
+When Creating a New Connection

-Option B: For an Existing Source
+For an Existing Connection

-1. In the workspace menu (left-side navigation), select Sources
+1. In the workspace menu, select Connections

-3. Run a Data Load
+4. Run a Data Load

 During this run, Precog will:

-1. Load your data into Snowflake
+1. Load your data into Snowflake from all connected sources

-2. Analyze your source schema
+2. Analyze the schemas across your sources

-3. Generate a semantic model YAML file
+3. Generate a semantic model that spans your entire connection

 4. Upload the model to Snowflake

-4. View Your Semantic Model in Snowflake
+6. View Your Semantic Model in Snowflake

 • View the YAML file directly in Snowflake